jacksleight/statamic-bard-mutator/docs/mutators.md

 ## Metadata

 The `$meta` argument contains metadata about the current node or mark.
-It's only available when using Bard Mutator's [render method](rendering.html).
 It's an array that contains the following keys:

 * **parent (object):** The parent node
 * **prev (object):** The previous node/mark